fberkemeier/DNA_replication_model/README.md

 Clone the repository to a local directory.
 All data generated in Berkemeier et al. (2024) should be download from here.
 Add this to a subfolder 'data' within the main directory folder.
 Bedgraph files of timing error and origin firing rates can be uploaded to the Genome Browser for comparison with other data.

-### Plot generation
+### 1. Data generation

+If you want to upload your own data, you can use this tool to upload timing data and convert it to origin firing rates via our model.
+You can run this locally or on a HPC platform.
+We recommend installing [`pybigtools`](https://pypi.org/project/pybigtools/) to deal with bigWig files.
+All utilities and necessary packages are listed in `utilities.ipynb`.
+DNA replication is simulated using the [Beacon Calculus](https://github.com/MBoemo/bcs).

+#### Examples

+As an example, we look at importing a bigWig file for HUVEC, from the [ENCODE database](https://genome.ucsc.edu/cgi-bin/hgTrackUi?db=hg19&g=wgEncodeUwRepliSeq), also available at 'data/bigwig_files/HUVEC.bw' (in the data folder).

+### 2. Visualization

 To reproduce the plots in the paper, open `plots.ipynb`.
-This notebook imports the functions defined in `utilities.ipynb`, so make sure these are called first.
+This notebook imports the functions defined in `utilities.ipynb`, so make sure these are called first, and all dependencies are installed.
 Run the notebook in any order, and explore different dynamics for different cell lines and genomic regions.
-In order to save plots, make sure the folder 'Figures' is present in the main directory.
+In order to save plots, make sure the folder `figures` is present in the main directory.

-### Generate new data

-## Examples
+#### Examples

 Within `plots.ipynb`, one can run the following code